What Are LLM Embeddings?

 For instance, when text is used as input, tokens could be a complete phrase, a word, a part of a word, a symbol, or even a single character, depending on the tokenization process.
 In the sentence “Good Morning, Fred!”, the tokens could be [“Good”, “Morning”, “,”, “Fred”, “!”] based on the tokenization method used.
 Similarly, when images are used as input, tokens are formed by dividing the original image into pixel groups, each of which can be considered a token.

 For example, an image of a landscape could be broken down into tokens representing different sections of the image, such as the sky, trees, and ground.
 When a tokenizer processes the input data, it encodes it according to a specific scheme and produces vectors that the LLM can comprehend.
 The encoding scheme is largely dependent on the LLM.
 Different methods can be used for tokenization.
 For instance, OpenAI GPT’s Byte-Pair Encoding (BPE) is a widely used tokenizer for text processing.
-Conversely, Vision Transformer (ViT) and BERT for Image Transformers (BEiT), are popular tokenizer for visual processing.
+Conversely, Vision Transformer (ViT) and BERT for Image Transformers (BEiT), are popular tokenizers for visual processing.

-Understanding Types of Embeddings in Large Language Models
+Types of LLM Embeddings

 Unimodal vs Multimodal Embeddings Model